 Megan Johnstone (AQ13) was a graduate of Ohio State University and Kent State University (M.A., Cultural Anthropology).
 Johnstone was published in various magazines including Earth Spirit, (People’s Voice Press); The Dickenson Society, Samisdat and Live Poets Society.
 Her distinctions included a 1990 National Endowment for the Arts/Massachusetts Arts Council award.
 She taught in the Cleveland Public schools and was a professor at the State University of New York in Canton.
 She died in 2007 in Ellsworth, Maine.

-Jury S. Judge (AQ22) is an internationally published artist, poet, photographer, and cartoonist.
-Her Astronomy Comedy cartoons are also published in The Lowell Observer.
-Her artwork has been featured in publications such as Dodging The Rain, The Ignatian Literary Magazine, and Fearsome Critters.
-She has been interviewed on the television news program, NAZ Today for her work as a cartoonist.
-She graduated magna cum laude with a BFA from the University of Houston-Clear Lake in 2014.
+Jury S. Judge (AQ22 & AQ24) is an internationally published artist, writer, poet, photographer, and cartoonist.
+Her Astronomy Comedy cartoons are published in The Lowell Observer.
+Her artwork has been widely featured in publications such as Permafrost, New Plains Review, Oddball Magazine, and Glassworks.
+She has been interviewed on the television news programme, NAZ Today for her work as a political cartoonist.
+She graduated Magna Cum Laude with a BFA from the University of Houston-Clear Lake in 2014.

 Tobey Kaplan (AQ8-AQ9) has given creative process writing workshops in a variety of venues and teaches in SF-East Bay Community Colleges.
 As a long time educator and poet-teacher for California Poets in the Schools, she remains dedicated to the primacy of imaginative language.
 She lives in Oakland with her partner, dancer Nan Busse, and wonderdog, Vida.
 An award-winning poet, her work has appeared in many publications.